kevinledev/stack-overclone/README.md

 * upvote/downvote questions and answers
 * search for specific questions

-Feel free to create and account and post your questions on Stack Overclone, no guarantees that you'll get a response!
+Feel free to create an account, browse questions, or ask a question on Stack Overclone, no guarantees that you'll get a response!